APPLICATIONS ARE DUE THE FIRST WEEK OF YOUR FINAL SEMESTER. LATE APPLICATIONS WILL NOT BE CONSIDERED.

 • have completed at least three of the five chronological area courses in the major

-• have completed at least one of the two required seminars at the time of application
+• have completed at least one of the two required seminars at the time of application (it is strongly advised that you take these two seminars with different faculty)

 • have completed or begun work on an Individual Study in Art History (note: you must inform your Individual Study advisor at the beginning of your project that you intend to submit your paper as application for honors).